 How can I determine whether or not a URL is safe?

-Copy and paste the following URL into your browser: http://google.com/safebrowsing/diagnostic?site= After that, type in the address of the site you want to inspect, such as google.com or an IP address.
+After that, enter the address of the site you want to inspect, such as google.com or an IP address.
 It will tell you if it has been infected with malware in the last 90 days.